tmabgdata/Data-Science/NLP_LM's_Regex/README.md

 # Language Detection Project

 This project aims to detect languages in text data by utilizing regular expressions (regex) and machine learning models.
-The focus is on cleaning and processing StackOverflow data for language analysis.
+It processes a dataset of StackOverflow text data for language analysis, focusing on cleaning, preprocessing, model training, and evaluation.

 ## Overview

-The Language Detection Project processes a dataset of text samples (in this case, from StackOverflow) and performs language identification using a combination of regular expressions and machine learning algorithms.
-The data is cleaned, pre-processed, and analyzed to detect the language of various pieces of code or textual input.
+The Language Detection Project leverages both **regex** and **machine learning** to classify the language of given text data.
+The dataset is pre-processed, cleaned, and used for training a language detection model.
+The project includes a workflow for data acquisition, text preprocessing, model training, evaluation, and results generation.

 ## Key Objectives

-- **Data Cleaning**: Removing unnecessary characters, HTML tags, and correcting fragmented words such as "c code" and "s ql".
+- **Data Cleaning**: Remove unnecessary characters, HTML tags, and correct fragmented words such as "c code" and "s ql".
-- **Language Detection**: Using regex patterns and machine learning models to classify text data into languages.
+- **Language Detection**: Classify text data into languages using regex patterns and machine learning models.
+- **Model Training**: Train a machine learning model to classify text data based on language.
+- **Model Evaluation**: Evaluate the performance of the trained model using metrics such as accuracy, precision, and recall.
 - **Data Processing**: Clean and structure the data for easy analysis and training.

 ## Tools and Technologies

-- **Python**: The primary programming language for data processing and analysis.
+- **Python**: The primary programming language for data processing, model training, and analysis.
-- **Pandas**: Used for data manipulation and cleaning.
+- **Pandas**: For data manipulation and cleaning.
-- **Scikit-learn**: Utilized for training machine learning models.
+- **Scikit-learn**: For training machine learning models.
+- **NLTK**: For natural language processing and generating n-grams.
 - **Jupyter Notebook**: For interactive analysis and documentation.
-- **Regular Expressions (Regex)**: Employed to clean fragmented words and patterns within the text.
+- **Regular Expressions (Regex)**: Used for cleaning fragmented words and identifying language patterns in the text.

 ## Steps Performed

-1. **Data Acquisition**: Collection of StackOverflow data for language processing.
+### 1. **Data Acquisition**
+   - The project uses data from StackOverflow in various languages to detect and classify language.
+The data was acquired and saved as `raw_data.csv`.

+### 2. **Data Cleaning**
-2. **Data Cleaning**: Removal of HTML tags, punctuation, digits, and correction of fragmented words.
+   - The text data undergoes cleaning, including the removal of HTML tags, punctuation, digits, and the correction of fragmented words such as “c code” to “c code” and “s ql” to “sql”.
-3. **Text Preprocessing**: Standardization of text (lowercasing, removal of extra spaces/newlines).
+   - This cleaned data is saved as `cleaned_data.csv`.

+### 3. **Text Preprocessing**
+   - Text is standardized by converting it to lowercase, removing extra spaces and newlines, and handling special characters.

+### 4. **Model Training**
-4. **Model Training**: A machine learning model is trained to classify the language of the cleaned text data.
+   - A machine learning model is trained using the cleaned and pre-processed data.
+The model uses various algorithms (e.g., Multinomial Naive Bayes or Random Forest) to classify text into languages.
-5. **Testing and Evaluation**: The trained model is evaluated for its accuracy and effectiveness in detecting languages.
+   - The trained model is saved for future predictions and evaluations.

+### 5. **Model Evaluation**
+   - The performance of the model is evaluated using metrics such as **accuracy**, **precision**, **recall**, and **F1-score**.
+   - The results are saved to `output_results.csv`.

+### 6. **Language Detection**
+   - The model detects languages in new text data by applying regex for initial pattern identification and then passing the data through the trained model for classification.

 ## Usage